forrest321/go-examples/README.md

-It is easy to range over a string as a byte slice While loop random number = 17 random number = 9 random number = 14 random number = 16 random number = 5
+It is easy to range over a string as a byte slice While loop random number = 17 random number = 17 random number = 8 random number = 8 random number = 13 random number = 2
+random number = 5
 It matches!